symentis/grails-audit-logging-plugin/README.md

 The master branch holds the codebase for plugin version 3.0.x (Grails 3.3.x).

+We currently work on a Grails 4.x branch using a new approach.
+See [feature/4.0.0_wip](https://github.com/robertoschwald/grails-audit-logging-plugin/tree/feature/4.0.0_wip)

 For older Grails versions, see "Supported Grails Versions" below.

 ## Documentation